shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## algorithm

-Returns the algorithm name from a `Dancer::Plugin::Passphrase` object.
+Returns the algorithm name from a `Dancer2::Plugin::Passphrase` object.

 The algorithm name can be anything that is accepted by `Digest-`new($alg)> This includes any modules in the `Digest::` Namespace